Security

 - TLS for data in transit; provider-managed encryption at rest for primary data stores

-- Regular automated backups with a defined retention window
+- Production workspaces use managed database backups with a defined retention window on primary data stores

 - Infrastructure access restricted to authorized engineers on a need-to-know basis